Average Weather in Ponte Vedra Beach Florida, United States

 To characterize how pleasant the weather is in Ponte Vedra Beach throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Ponte Vedra Beach for general outdoor tourist activities are from late March to late May and from early October to mid November, with a peak score in the last week of April.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Ponte Vedra Beach for general outdoor tourist activities are from late March to mid May and from early October to mid November, with a peak score in the last week of April.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Ponte Vedra Beach for hot-weather activities are from early May to mid June and from early September to mid October, with a peak score in the last week of May.